CubePilot/cubepilot-docs/herelink/upgrading-firmware.md

 ![](../.gitbook/assets/activation4.jpg)

-* Click 'Register' and you device will then download the latest software and update and be ready to use.
+* Click 'Register' and your device will then download the latest software and update and be ready to use.